alexndreazevedo/pingfederate-authenticator/README.md

 - [ ] Add support to both HTTP and HTTPS.
 (Currently only supports HTTPS)
 - [ ] Allow direct importing as a Node module.
+- [ ] Add option to import a configuration file.